SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 There are two ways to manage Exchange workloads in Exchange 2016:

-- **Monitor the health of system resources** Managing workloads based on the health of system resources.
+- **Monitor the health of system resources**: Managing workloads based on the health of system resources.

-- **Control how resources are consumed by individual users** Controlling how resources are consumed by individual users was possible in Exchange 2010 (user throttling), and this capability has been expanded for Exchange 2016.
+- **Control how resources are consumed by individual users**: Controlling how resources are consumed by individual users was possible in Exchange 2010 (user throttling), and this capability has been expanded for Exchange 2016.

 For more information about these features, see [User workload management in Exchange 2016](../server-health/workload-management.md).